Jerry West – Height, Vertical Jump, Reach, Wingspan

 The Science Behind Jerry West’s Impressive Vertical Jump

-What’s the secret behind how Jerry West was able to soar above his opponents during one of the most competitive eras in basketball history?
+What’s the secret behind Jerry West soaring above his opponents during one of the most competitive eras in basketball history?
 The answer lies in science and dedication.
 Here are five factors that contributed to Jerry West’s impressive vertical jump:

 • Genetics: West was born with a muscular build and long, powerful legs, giving him a natural advantage.